How Sir William Stephenson, the man called Intrepid, opened Whitby’s Camp X

 One day before the Japanese attack on Pearl Harbour ushered the Americans to war, Stephenson opened Camp X between Oshawa and Whitby, officially known as Special Training School No. 103, to train operatives in clandestine operations.

-Camp X was so secret not even Canadian Prime Minister William Lyon Mackenzie King knew the full scope of the school’s purpose.
-Historian Bruce Forsyth described it as a place where trainees at the camp learned “sabotage techniques, subversion, intelligence gathering, lock picking, explosives training, radio communications, encode/decode, recruiting techniques for partisans, the art of silent killing and unarmed combat.”
+Camp X was so secret that not even Canadian Prime Minister William Lyon Mackenzie King knew the full scope of the school’s purpose.
+Historian Bruce Forsyth described it as a place where trainees learned “sabotage techniques, subversion, intelligence gathering, lock picking, explosives training, radio communications, encode/decode, recruiting techniques for partisans, the art of silent killing and unarmed combat.”

-Despite the Prime Minister being unaware, the Canadian Government operated Camp X jointly with the BSC.
+Despite the Prime Minister’s ignorance, the Canadian government operated Camp X jointly with the BSC.
 While the site was primarily for education, it also served as the base for the HYDRA communication that linked Allied world capitals.

 The CBC estimated between 500 and 2,000 British, Canadian and American spies were trained at the the site and sent to every theatre of the war.